biancac7/Supporting-Material---240918756/README.md

 # Running the analysis notebook on Visual Studio Code

 1. Download the zip file through GitHub: Press on Code -> Download ZIP.
-2. Open the Code folder in Visual Studio Code.
+2. Open the folder in Visual Studio Code.
 3. Open the automated_gleason_grading_analysis_notebook.ipynb, and press on 'Run All'.

 This notebook only contains the results and visualisations of the project.
 The full notebook can be accessed through Google Colaboratory.